-Similarly, $U_B(p_B, k_B; p_A, k_A)$ for radicals of sect B is given by exchanging the labels A and B in Eq.
-4.15.
-The above choice for $U_A$ implies that radicals seek to expand their ranks, through the $r_A^{\rm eq}$ term, while minimizing attacks from their rival group, represented by $k_B r_B^{\rm eq}$ and modulated by the ratio of their respective populations $N_B/N_A$ .
-For example, if sect B has a larger population that sect A, the objective of sect A radicals is skewed towards preventing attacks, while if sect B has a lower population that sect A, the objective of the sect A radicals is biased toward maximizing radicalization in sect A. Because of the interdependent sect dynamics, the two terms in Eq.
-4.15 are related to each other in a non-trivial way.
+Similarly, $U_B(p_B, k_B; p_A, k_A)$ for radicals of sect B is given by exchanging the labels A and B in equation (4.15).
+The above choice for U_A implies that radicals seek to expand their ranks, through the r_A^{eq} term, while minimizing attacks from their rival group, represented by $k_B r_B^{\text{eq}}$ and modulated by the ratio of their respective populations N_B/N_A .
+For example, if sect B has a larger population that sect A, the objective of sect A radicals is skewed towards preventing attacks, while if sect B has a lower population that sect A, the objective of the sect A radicals is biased toward maximizing radicalization in sect A. Because of the interdependent sect dynamics, the two terms in equation (4.15) are related to each other in a non-trivial way.
 For example, an increase in the population of sect A radicals will be accompanied by an increase in the number of attacks against sect B members.
 This will in turn spur the growth of a larger radical population within sect B, who will now engage in more hostile activities against sect A. Of course, this is counter to the objective of sect A radicals.
-Hence, determining what the optimal $(p_A, k_A)$ strategy is, is not necessarily straightforward.
+Hence, determining what the optimal (p_A, k_A) strategy is, is not necessarily straightforward.